How to Become a Successful English Teacher

 Teaching English isn’t just talking with students.

-If that’s all it was, then no one would bother paying you!
+If that’s all it was, then no one would bother paying you.
+We have the internet, remember?

-My cousin grew up in Romania in the early 90s, prior to the widespread internet, and speaks fluent English.
+My cousin grew up in Romania in the early 1990s, prior to the widespread adoption of the internet, and speaks fluent English.
 He learned it by watching movies for free.

-Now, it’s 2023.
-We have this thing called the internet.
+Now, it’s 2025.
+We have Reddit, Facebook and Discord.
 Anyone can find people online to chat with in English.
-Heck, your students can open a Discord account to chat about their favorite hobby, take a coding class with foreigners online, or play live-action video games all day long if they want to chat with English speakers.
+Heck, your students can open a forum account to chat about their favorite hobby, take a coding class with Americans online, or play live-action video games all day long if they want to chat with English speakers.

 They can do it for free, have more fun, and actually learn a directly marketable skill while doing so.